mcandre/tug/README.md

 * `-push` uploads buildx cached images to the remote Docker registry, as a side effect of the image build process.
 This works around gaps in the buildx subsystem for conventional build, push workflows.
 * `.` or `<directory>` are optional trailing arguments for the Docker build directory.
 We default to the current working directory.

-`tug -clean` empties the buildx image cache, removes the `tug` builder, and terminates any `qemu-`... processes.
+`tug -clean` empties the buildx image cache and removes the `tug` builder.

 See `tug -help` for more detail.